pericleskb/iot-secure/README.txt

 9. Go to iot-secure/web_server_project and run "sudo docker compose up --build"

 # Install prerequisites for IoT Server
-10. Execute install.sh located in iot-secure/web_server_project/iot_server
+10. Navigate to iot-secure/web_server_project/iot_server/scripts through the command line and execute install.sh located in

 # Run IoT Server
-11. Execute run.sh located in iot-secure/web_server_project/iot_server
+11. Execute run.sh located in the same folder

 ## Setting up IoT devices ##
 For each IoT device that will run on raspberrypi device you need to do the following.